ewaldmire/ascender/docs/docsite/rst/administration/ent_auth.rst

 19. To verify that the authentication was configured correctly, load the auto-generated URL found in the **SAML Service Provider Metadata URL** into a browser.
 It should output XML output, otherwise, it is not configured correctly.

-    Alternatively,  logout of climber and the login screen will now display the SAML logo to indicate it as a alternate method of logging into climber.
+    Alternatively,  logout of ascender and the login screen will now display the SAML logo to indicate it as a alternate method of logging into ascender.

     .. image:: ../common/images/configure-awx-auth-saml-logo.png
-        :alt: climber login screen displaying the SAML logo for authentication.
+        :alt: ascender login screen displaying the SAML logo for authentication.

 Transparent SAML Logins